Manavi1427/Quiz-challenge/README.md

-Quiz challenge
+Coding Quiz challenge- algobricks
-a quiz webzite for coding questions using html, css and javascript.
+A quiz webzite for coding questions using html, css and javascript.